reductstore/homepage/_posts/2022-04-15-keep-history-mqtt.md

 docker-compose up
 ```

-Docker Compose downloaded the images and run the containers.
+Docker Compose downloaded the images and ran the containers.
 Pay attention that we published ports 1883 for MQTT
 protocol and 8383 for [Reduct HTTP API](https://docs.reduct-storage.dev/http-api).

 ### Write NodeJS script